Idahoans are Overdue for a Raise

 Increasing the minimum wage will reduce the number of people relying on government assistance.

-A graduated raise in the minimum wage keeps the impact on businesses negligible.
+A gradual raise in the minimum wage keeps the impact on businesses negligible.

 Idahoans Need a Raise!